carolahp/pharo/README.md

+# Why Generating Small Pharo Kernels?
+A full Pharo image is too big for running in small hardware constrained devices (i.e. arduino), and in many cases we don't need all the capabilities of the system when the goal is to use it only for executing a specific application after deploying.

+In this project we present the Pharo Bootstrapper application, which allows you to design and generate your own custom Pharo images.
+This application runs in a full Pharo system.

+# How does the Pharo Bootstrapper works?
+The Pharo Bootstrapper is an application that runs in Pharo.
+It works by reading the source files (in Tonel format) where all the classes of your custom system are defined, and after by generating a .image file which can be executed using the headless Pharo Virtual Machine.

-# Generating small Images using the Pharo Bootstrapper
+# How to start generating small images using the Pharo Bootstrapper?
-The Pharo Bootstrapper is a Pharo image who is able to generate other images from its sources.
-To play with it, follow the next steps:

-First clone this repository and checkout the branch candle
+To play start playing with it, you need to clone this repository and checkout the branch candle
 ```bash
 git clone --branch candle https://github.com/carolahp/pharo.git
 cd pharo
 ```

-Generate the Pharo Bootstrapper image by executing:
+Generate the environment for the Pharo Bootstrapper executing the next command:
-(don't forget the -m flag or it will explode! ... at least for now)
+(don't forget the -m flag, for manual, or it will explode! ... at least for now)
 ```bash
 BUILD_NUMBER=42 BOOTSTRAP_ARCH=32 bash ./bootstrap/scripts/bootstrap.sh -m
 ```

-The Pharo Bootstrapper image is open showing two bootstrapper windows.
+A Pharo system will automatically open, showing two bootstrapper windows and a playground.

 To re-open the bootstrapper windows you must execute:
 ```Smalltalk
 "For bootstrapping a micro image (164KB)"
 (PBBuilder newWithUICandleInDirectory: './PharoCandleSrc-1.0' asFileReference ) openUI.

 "For bootstrapping the pharo miniamal image (1.7MB)"
 (PBBuilder newWithUIInDirectory: './../../../src' asFileReference ) openUI.
 ```

-# Hybrid Debugger
+In your custom image you define any class of the system, even core classes such as Object, Class and Metaclass, the only limitation is the compatibility with the Pharo Virtual Machine.

+# Debugging your image before deploying it

 The Hybrid Debugger is for debugging semantic errors in your language definition.